The Founder’s Field Guide for Navigating This Crisis

 • Shift your mindset from “dollar-led growth” to “product-led growth,” says Jade Van Doren, former CEO of TechForward and AllTrails.
 “In bull markets, our focus as founders tends to be on growth above all else.
 Downturns force you to take on the harder challenges of building a more efficient business through product innovations, funnel optimization and organic customer acquisition channels,” he says.
 “While financially-disciplined growth through product and funnel improvement is often slower than throwing money at ads, the value of the business will be higher at any given revenue number because of the increased capital efficiency.”

 • Go for more value over lower prices.
 “This is no time for business as usual.
 If you're sending outbound emails in an eight-email sequence, nobody cares.
 No one wants a 30-minute call with your SDR right now.
 They already had an excuse to ignore you before, now they really have an excuse,” says Gina Bianchini (of Mighty Networks and Ning).
 Many startups might focus on attracting new customers with freemium models or discounts, but she disagrees with that approach.
 “It may feel good at the time, but it can accelerate the death of your startup even faster.
 You may think you’re locking in value for later on with a free trial, but the conversion rate will likely be much lower than you expect with people who are used to getting something for free,” she says.
 Instead, think of creative sales and marketing efforts for the network you already have.
-“How can you restructure your packages to give the folks you already have relationships with a crazy amount of value for a premium price?
+“How can you restructure your packages to give the folks you already have relationships with a crazy amount of value for a premium ?
 Take this example: If you’re a hair salon, could you switch to an annual subscription model for haircuts and throw in additional products?
 This is the moment to go to anybody you have on the hook right now and make them a deal that they cannot refuse.
 You want cash upfront, and if you can get creative with what you’ll give for that over time, you might be able to strike a deal that’s a win for everyone (and before you do a massive layoff).
 If you come from a place of ‘I am grateful for our relationship.
 How do we get you more value?’ there will be a subset of your customers who will not just stick with you but fund you.
 It’s not going to be everybody, but at least spend some time on this effort before you start slashing prices.”

 Get customers over the finish line with a “shock and awe” approach to delivering value.